ldt4ssc/ldt4ssc.github.io/docs/guidance_content/ws1.md

 On top of the **common requirements** described in the Pilot Guidance page, WS1 piloting activity extends its requirements to:

 **Technical**

-- The pilot consortium must include at least **two data platforms/Local Digital Twins** to interconnect (upcoming definitions).
+- The pilot consortium must include at least *two data platforms/Local Digital Twins* to interconnect (upcoming definitions).
-- Applicants must use in priority the **proposed building blocks and assets** (smart data models, connectors, etc.) to interconnect their platforms or LDTs.
+- Applicants must use in priority the *proposed building blocks and assets* (smart data models, connectors, etc.) to interconnect their platforms or LDTs.
-- Pilots must use **selected types of interconnection** (TBD).
+- Pilots must use *selected types of interconnection* (TBD).
 - For knowledge models:
-  - Use existing smart data models, or
+  a) Use existing smart data models, or
-  - Create new smart data models if they don’t exist.
+  b) Create new smart data models if they don’t exist.
-- Applicants must agree to **publish on GitHub, FIWARE, or EDIC** (TBD)
+- Applicants must agree to publish on GitHub, FIWARE, or EDIC (TBD)

+- Use SIMPL component (TBD)

 ---